About Your Ophthalmic Artery Chemosurgery for Pediatric Patients

 • Redness, swelling, or bruising in their upper leg

-• Swelling in their treated eye(s).
-This can make it hard for your child to open their eye(s).
+• Swelling in their treated eye.
+This can make it hard for your child to open their eye.

-These side effects will improve 2 to 3 days after your child’s procedure.
+These side effects will get better 2 to 3 days after the procedure.
 Some swelling can last for up to 2 weeks.

-Your child may also have some side effects that start 1 to 2 weeks after their procedure.
+Some side effects start 1 to 2 weeks after the procedure.
 These can include:

-• A decrease in their white blood cell count, also called neutropenia.
-This can increase your child’s risk for infection.
+• A lower white blood cell count, also called neutropenia.
+This can raise your child’s risk for infection.

-• Redness above the eyebrow and forehead of their treated eye(s) that may last many weeks.
+• Redness above the eyebrow and forehead of their treated eye.
+This can last many weeks.

 Follow-up

-• Increased redness, swelling, or pain in their upper leg
+• More redness, swelling, or pain in their upper leg

 • Nausea or vomiting that lasts longer than 2 to 3 days

-• Trouble keeping down their prescribed medications because of vomiting
+• Trouble keeping down their prescribed medicine because of vomiting

 • A fever of 100.4° F (38° C) or higher